volkerjaenisch/inqbus.installer/doc/source/handler.rst

 This class can be used to install different global packages.
 It takes two necessary parameters and one optional.

-#.
-The first necessary argument is a string representing the name used by the
+The first necessary argument is a string representing the name used by the TaskMixin-Class.

-   TaskMixin-Class.
-#.
-The second necessary argument is a string which is the command which should
-   be used to install the package.
+The second necessary argument is a string which is the command that should be used to install the package.
 This command should contain the string formatting operator '%s' on the place where the package-name should be entered.

-#.
-The optional argument is also a command containing the formatting operator
-   '%s' instead of the package-name.
+The optional argument is also a command containing the formatting operator '%s' instead of the package-name.
 This command is used to check if the package is installed before it is installed by the other command.
 If it is not given, all packages will be installed without testing.

 To add a package, you can use the add-method given by the class.

-The following example shows, how this class is used to install pip, virtualenv and the virtualenvwrapper with aptitude.
+The following example shows, how this class is used to install the packages pip, virtualenv and the virtualenvwrapper with aptitude.

 .. code-block:: python